jd28/rollnw/lib/nw/smalls/docs/spec.md

    registering with them.
 3. Selected profile modules own propset schemas, shared rules/config data, and gameplay policy.
-4. Imported source tables are partitioned into native `Info` facts and profile `Rules` data by actual consumer.
+4. `smalls-datagen` partitions imported source fields once inside a generated definition row.
+The selected profile loader publishes its native `Info[]` group to C++ and retains its SmallS `Rules[]` group.
+A source table is not an ownership unit.
-5. Selected toolset modules own replaceable authoring projections consumed by RML and RCSS.
+5. Native C++ toolset code owns replaceable authoring projections and interaction state consumed by RML and RCSS.
+Toolset SmallS is limited to gameplay-policy calls and thin event adapters.

 **Per-domain migration:**
 1. Classify each datum from its readers, writers, frequency, and invariants.